simplesamlphp/simplesamlphp-module-metarefresh/docs/simplesamlphp-automated_metadata.md

 :	Same as the option with the same name at the metadata set level.
 This option has precedence when both are specified,
 	allowing a more fine grained configuration for every metadata source.

+`whitelist`
+:   This is an array that allows for selectively refreshing a list of identity providers.
+Only data from identity
+    providers that exist in the whitelist will be processed and written to disk.
+This is especially useful for hosting environments that have strict limits memory and maximum execution time.

+`blacklist`
+:   This is an array that allows for selectively skipping a list of identity providers.
+Only data from identity
+    providers that do not appear in the blacklist are processed and written to disk.

 After you have configured the metadata sources, you need to give the web-server write access to the output directories.
 Following the previous example: